Jamie Simpson Steele

 I am an Assistant Professor of Performing Arts Education in the School of Teacher Education (STE).

 How long have you been with the COE?

 My relationship with the College of Education began when I first moved to Hawai‘i in 2001.
 I was hired by the Honolulu Theatre for Youth to work on a grant, teaching and conducting classroom demonstrations with cohorts of elementary teacher candidates to equip them with strategies for integrating drama throughout the curriculum.
-When the grant was complete, ITE decided to develop a new course to institutionalize some of that work, so I moved on to become a graduate assistant and then an instructor, teaching ITE 329 Performing Arts for the Elementary Teacher.
+When the grant was complete, STE decided to develop a new course to institutionalize some of that work, so I moved on to become a graduate assistant and then an instructor, teaching STE 329 Performing Arts for the Elementary Teacher.
 After completing my PhD, I spent three years teaching at Hawai‘i Pacific University, but was eager to return to the COE and in a tenure-line track position in 2012.

 How were you selected for the Frances Davis Award for Excellence in Undergraduate Teaching*?

 My colleague, co-teacher, and friend, Lysandra Cook, nominated me for the award.
 From there, other faculty and students wrote letters of support.
 A COE committee reviewed my portfolio and advanced my candidacy, which was then considered by a Mānoa-wide committee.

 *The Frances Davis Award for Excellence in Undergraduate Teaching recognizes dedication and demonstrated excellence of teachers of undergraduate students.
 It was established as a memorial to the late Frances Davis, who taught mathematics at Leeward Community College and UH Mānoa for 19 years.

 It means a great deal to me that my colleagues and students recognize my teaching as a labor and love.
 I am surrounded by excellent teachers at the School of Teacher Education, and I feel this award acknowledges the awesome work that we all do.